-Plastic straws: Why McDonald's and other companies are scrapping them
+Paper straws: Why McDonald's is in trouble over new straws - CBBC Newsround

 WATCH: Meet the kids on a mission to ban plastic straws

-Many end up in landfill and the oceans, and the BBC progamme Blue Planet II showed the damage plastic can cause to marine wildlife.
+Many end up in landfill and the oceans, and the BBC programme Blue Planet II showed the damage plastic can cause to marine wildlife.

 Some of the big supermarkets are trying to put straws to one side.

-Waitrose says it's removing all plastic straws from its shelves by September this year.
+Waitrose removed all plastic straws from its shelves last year.

-Morrisons says it plans to phase out drinking straws in its cafes.
+Another big supermarket called Morrisons says it no longer buy plastic drinking straws.

 Iceland, says it aims to be "plastic-free" by 2023.
 It has already removed plastic straws from its own label range.

-Restaurant Pizza Express decided to change its plastic straws to biodegradable ones by summer 2018.
+Restaurant Pizza Express decided to change its plastic straws to biodegradable last year.
 They said it was after this letter was sent to them by 5-year old girl called Ava.

-Coffee shops Costa Coffee and Pret A Manger have also taken action.
-Both say they will be swapping out plastic straws in 2018.

-Although you will still be able to ask for a plastic straw if you need it.

 Some campaigners say straws are really important to help disabled people drink.